Buying Guide: All You Need to Know Before Buying Rustic Diamonds

 The most common colors for rustic diamonds are salt and pepper.
 You can also find some red toned diamonds, yellow-colored ones, and blue and grey ones.

-- Minerals that cause red color of the diamond
+Minerals that cause the red color of the diamond

 The color yellow in rustic diamonds comes from inclusions of Nitrogen, blue and grey colors come from inclusions of Boron, and green color comes from natural irradiation of the stones under the surface of the Earth.